 News

 August 2024

 The HPP team completed a walk down for the 132kV Control and Protection Room.
-This room is critical for commissioning HPP as it enables back-energisation of the power station from the grid later this year.
+This room is critical for commissioning HPP as it enables back-energisation of the power station from the grid.
 It houses electrical protection equipment that protects the transmission lines, feeders and generator transformers from electrical faults.
 It also contains the metering equipment that measures electrical output from the power station for revenue purposes.

+News